 - English learner supports: As of 2017, test takers whose native language is not English may request special ESL support on the ACT.
 These accommodations include extra time, the use of an approved bilingual dictionary, and translated test instructions; they do not include translated test questions.

 Special testing is reserved for very serious disabilities and conditions, or for students who need accommodations outside the US and Canada.

-Essentially, if your condition prevents you from taking the ACT in a National Test Center in one sitting, or without significant format changes, you could qualify for special testing.
+Essentially, if your condition prevents you from taking the ACT in a National Test Center in one sitting, or without significant format changes, you may qualify for special testing.

 So which accommodations should you request?
 This will depend on your needs.
-Obviously, special testing is the hardest to obtain as it is reserved for those whose testing needs differ the most from usual ACT procedure.
-A good guide is to consider what testing accommodations you're currently receiving in school.
+Obviously, special testing is the hardest to obtain as it is reserved students with testing needs that differ the most from usual ACT testing procedure.
+A good guide as to which ACT testing accommodations you will receive is to consider the testing accommodations you already receive at school.
+Your ACT testing accommodations will probably match the accommodations you already receive.
 For example, if you're usually given extra time for tests, you'd likely benefit from extended time on the ACT.